thindil/beastcleaner/README.md

 It is strongly recommended to create a backup or snapshot before you start deleting files.
 Also, be sure to know what you are deleting. ;)

+**WARNING:** This version of README.md is about the older version of the project.
+It will be updated as soon as the new version will start working.

 ### Dependencies

 To delete stalled files, you will need to run the script with root privileges.